nathanpitman/Personal-Website/src/content/posts/closing-the-chapter-on-expressionengine.md

 ---
-title: Closing The Chapter on ExpressionEngine
+title: Closing the chapter on ExpressionEngine
 description: >-
   A reflection on ExpressionEngine and the 52 add-ons I built over a decade of agency work, prompted by Ryan Masuga's LinkedIn post marking the 16th